Francis Moylan: Life

 He was born on 17 September 1735 in Cork, Ireland, second son of John Moylan, a well-to-do merchant of Shandon.
 He was educated at Paris, at Montpellier, and afterwards at the Irish College in Toulouse, where he studied theology, and became acquainted with Henry Essex Edgeworth, then a boy, living there with his father.
 Edgeworth and Moylan became lifelong friends.

-On his ordination to the priesthood in 1761, Moylan was appointed to a curacy at Chatou, a relatively affluent suburb of Paris, by the archbishop, Mgr. de Beaumont, and for a time served as his secretary.
+On his ordination to the priesthood in 1761, Moylan was appointed to a curacy at Chatou, a relatively affluent suburb of Paris, by the archbishop, Christophe de Beaumont, and for a time served as his secretary.
 Returning to Cork he worked in the North Parish.
 In 1771, he helped Nano Nagle introduce the Ursulines to Cork.
 Three years later, he was transferred to the Parish of St. Finbarr, in Dunbar Street in the South Parish, known as "the South Chapel", not far from Cove Lane, where in 1775 Nagle founded the first convent of the Presentation Sisters.